Frito Chili Pie is a Texas favorite! Frito corn chips topped with an easy homemade chili, shredded cheese and diced onions!

 FRITO CORN CHIPS TOPPED WITH CHILI AND CHEESE

 I didn't become familiar with this particular way of eating chili until we moved to Texas.
 There were a lot of things I did not know until I moved to Texas, really.
 Texas is almost like a whole other country unto itself.
-The culture varies throughout the state and so does the food.
-And boy, did I fall in love with the food!
-And the Dublin Dr. Pepper.
-I miss me some Dublin Dr. Pepper.
-So anyhow, I was introduced to Frito Chili Pie while we lived there.
+I was introduced to Frito Chili Pie while we lived there.
 Now, I'm still not sure exactly why it's called a Pie.
 Maybe because of the layers it comes in on your plate?
-Maybe someone with some knowledge on the history of this meal can explain it to me.
 It is such a fun and different way to eat chili and I was immediately hooked.

 Now, what a lot of folks out there like to do (and I noticed this quite a bit at football games) was to take smaller single-serving packs of Fritos and then slice them open on the side, then serve the chili right inside the packets of Fritos.
 Then add in additional toppings of cheese, diced onions and minced jalapeños.
 You just hand everyone a fork and they each have their own individual servings of Frito Chili.
 It makes for an easy cleanup too!
-So, although we no longer live in Texas, I still have meals like this one and the memories that go along with it to remind me of our time there.
+See my photos below on how to do that!

 Note: This is a basic, thick chili recipe.
 If you like chili with beans, add in a can of drained and rinsed kidney beans.
 Also, if you have it on hand, try beef broth instead of water to give this chili and even "beefier" flavor.